 Mr. Hall is an avid supporter of the Multiple Sclerosis Society, frequently donating his time and energy to the Society’s efforts.
 Mr. Hall regularly volunteers his expertise, providing seminars on Social Security disability issues to the MS Society’s membership.
 He is also a member of the Society’s 2010 Leadership Class and has served as a corporate sponsor for various programs, including MS Walk and MS Bike.
 Mr. Hall has also assisted as an editor for the Society’s National SSDI guidebook.

 Jamie also supports several other local charitable organizations.
 He provides disability seminars in coordination with the Leukemia and Lymphoma Society, the Epilepsy Foundation of Eastern Pennsylvania, as well as the Muscular Dystrophy Association.
-A graduate of Mansfield University, Jamie also serves as the President of the University’s Alumni Association and is a regular speaker at Mansfield’s open houses for prospective students in greater Philadelphia, as well as a founding donor of the University’s Hall & Howe Scholarship.
+A graduate of Mansfield University, Jamie served as the president of the Mansfield University Alumni Association from 2016 to 2017, and was a member of the Alumni Association’s board of directors from 2011 to 2017.

 - National Multiple Sclerosis Society, Greater Delaware Valley Chapter Headquarters (Philadelphia, PA)

 - National MS Society, Upstate New York Chapter (Binghamton, New York)